ypenn21/vllm-inference/README.md

   --shielded-integrity-monitoring \
   --node-locations $ZONE_1,$ZONE_2 --region $REGION --spot
 ```
+Here's a breakdown of the parameters used in the `gcloud container node-pools create` command:

+1. **`gcloud container node-pools create g2-standard-24`**:
+   - This command creates a new node pool named `g2-standard-24` within an existing GKE cluster.

+2. **`--cluster $CLUSTER_NAME`**:
+   - Specifies the name of the GKE cluster to which the node pool belongs.
+The `$CLUSTER_NAME` variable should contain the name of your cluster.

+3. **`--accelerator type=nvidia-l4,count=1,gpu-driver-version=latest`**:
+   - **`type=nvidia-l4`:** Specifies the type of GPU to be used in the node pool, in this case, NVIDIA L4 GPUs.
+   - **`count=1`:** Indicates that each node in this pool will have 1 GPU.
+   - **`gpu-driver-version=latest`:** Installs the latest NVIDIA GPU driver on the nodes.

+4. **`--machine-type g2-standard-8`**:
+   - Specifies the machine type for the nodes in the node pool. `g2-standard-8` is a machine type that includes 8 vCPUs and a certain amount of memory, optimized for use with GPUs.

+5. **`--ephemeral-storage-local-ssd=count=1`**:
+   - Adds one local SSD to each node for ephemeral storage.
+This is useful for high-performance, temporary storage needs, such as caching or temporary data during processing.

+6. **`--enable-autoscaling`**:
+   - Enables autoscaling for the node pool.
+This allows the node pool to automatically adjust the number of nodes based on the cluster's workload and resource needs.

+7. **`--enable-image-streaming`**:
+   - Enables image streaming, which allows the nodes to download only the necessary parts of container images needed to start the application, reducing startup time and improving efficiency.

+8. **`--num-nodes=1 --min-nodes=0 --max-nodes=2`**:
+   - **`--num-nodes=1`:** Sets the initial number of nodes in the node pool to 1.
+   - **`--min-nodes=0`:** Sets the minimum number of nodes in the pool to 0, allowing the pool to scale down to zero nodes if not needed.
+   - **`--max-nodes=2`:** Sets the maximum number of nodes in the pool to 2, allowing the pool to scale up as needed.

+9. **`--shielded-secure-boot`**:
+   - Enables Secure Boot, a security feature that ensures the node boots only with verified and signed software, protecting against unauthorized software.

+10. **`--shielded-integrity-monitoring`**:
+   - Enables integrity monitoring, which checks for changes to the system and ensures the integrity of the node's operating system and configuration.

+11. **`--node-locations $ZONE_1,$ZONE_2`**:
+   - Specifies the zones where the nodes will be located.
+This parameter helps distribute the nodes across multiple availability zones, enhancing high availability and fault tolerance.

+12. **`--region $REGION`**:
+   - Specifies the region in which the node pool is created.
+The `$REGION` variable should contain the specific region, such as `us-central1`.

+13. **`--spot`**:
+   - Indicates that the node pool uses Spot VMs, which are spare compute instances available at a lower cost but can be preempted by Google Cloud if needed.
+This is a cost-effective option for workloads that can tolerate interruptions.

+These parameters collectively define the configuration and behavior of the node pool, optimizing it for specific use cases like running GPU-accelerated workloads while also managing costs and ensuring security.

 Note how easy enabling GPUs in GKE is.
 Just adding the option --accelerator automatically bootstraps the nodes with the necessary drivers and configuration so your workloads can start using the GPUs attached to the cluster nodes.
 If you need to try tesla-t4, need to update  --accelerator and --machine-type parameter values, as one example:
 --accelerator type=nvidia-tesla-t4,count=1,gpu-driver-version=latest
 machine-type n2d-standard-8